awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-geo.md

 **Note**
 Route 53 doesn't support creating geolocation records for the following countries: Bouvet Island \(BV\), Christmas Island \(CX\), Western Sahara \(EH\), and Heard Island and McDonald Islands \(HM\)\.
 No data is available about IP addresses for these countries\.

-## Sublocation<a name="rrsets-values-geo-sublocation"></a>
+## U\.S\. states<a name="rrsets-values-geo-sublocation"></a>

-When you configure Route 53 to respond to DNS queries based on the state of the United States that the queries originated from, select the state from the **Sublocations** list\.
+When you configure Route 53 to respond to DNS queries based on the state of the United States that the queries originated from, select the state from the **U\.S\. states** list\.
 United States territories \(for example, Puerto Rico\) are listed as countries in the **Location** list\.

 **Important**
 Some IP addresses are associated with the United States, but not with an individual state\.
 If you create records for all of the states in the United States, we recommend that you also create a record for the United States to route queries for these unassociated IP addresses\.
 If you don't create a record for the United States, Route 53 responds to DNS queries from unassociated United States IP addresses with settings from the default geolocation record \(if you created one\) or with a "no answer" response\.

-## Set ID<a name="rrsets-values-geo-set-id"></a>

-Enter a value that uniquely identifies this record in the group of geolocation records\.

-## Associate with health check/Health check to associate<a name="rrsets-values-geo-associate-with-health-check"></a>
+## Health check<a name="rrsets-values-geo-associate-with-health-check"></a>

-Select **Yes** if you want Route 53 to check the health of a specified endpoint and to respond to DNS queries using this record only when the endpoint is healthy\.
-Then select the health check that you want Route 53 to perform for this record\.
+Select a health check if you want Route 53 to check the health of a specified endpoint and to respond to DNS queries using this record only when the endpoint is healthy\.

 Route 53 doesn't check the health of the endpoint specified in the record, for example, the endpoint specified by the IP address in the **Value** field\.
 When you select a health check for a record, Route 53 checks the health of the endpoint that you specified in the health check\.
 For information about how Route 53 determines whether an endpoint is healthy, see [How Amazon Route 53 determines whether a health check is healthyHow Route 53 determines whether a health check is healthy](dns-failover-determining-health-of-endpoints.md)\.